janu8ry/mongob/README.md

 Or, you can add `_file` behind parameter to keep your info safe.
 The file should contain one line plain text file, like txt format.
 Link file using volume in `docker-compose.yml`.

+Also you can use `MONGOB_USERNAME`, `MONGOB_PASSWORD` environ to set username and password.

 _examples_
 ```yaml